EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/speculations.md

 Wood-frame shanties are modeled with floorboards lifted between 6 and 12 inches from the ground, supported at their corners and (depending on their overall size) middle.
 Self-built vernacular architecture in 19th-century New York also existed on a spectrum–often starting as a single-room wood-frame shanty that would, over time, be built out into a larger, more permanent structure.
 Given this gradual process of upgrading and reflecting the tendency toward under-valuing properties through eminent domain, about half the homes labeled “shanty” in the condemnation maps are modeled with schist foundations.

-**Wood siding** assumed for building exteriors, with boards of 6 and 9 inches wide.
+**Wood siding** is assumed for building exteriors, with boards of 6 and 9 inches wide.

 **Chimneys** are modeled based on building type.
 For houses, a brick chimney (1-2 square feet in plan, broader at its base than top, and extending 2-4 feet above the roofline) is assumed.
 Brick can be stacked in the small-footprint columns needed to construct a chimney, whereas schist cannot.
 For shanties, we have assumed a smaller, metal flue cut through the roof and extending above the roofline, based on historical drawings and photos.